 Environmentally Responsible: We all know that scanning and saving images to email, USB, etc., rather than photocopying or printing saves paper and toner, but it's hard to get a feel for just how much savings are likely.
-Click here to see an annual report from MIT describing their savings.

 Remote Scanner Management: You're in full control from any browser.
 Change any and all scanner settings remotely or using Bookeye's built-in touch screen.